Skip to content

 The Cosine CLI (command cos) is a powerful terminal interface that brings Cosine’s AI capabilities directly to your local development environment.
 With the CLI, you can have intelligent conversations about your code, automate tasks, and leverage external tools through the Model Context Protocol (MCP).

-• Interactive AI Sessions: Start a TUI session where you can chat with Cosine about your codebase
+• Interactive AI Sessions: Start a terminal user interface (TUI) session where you can chat with Cosine about your codebase

 • One-shot Tasks: Run single prompts without entering interactive mode